dnsimple/dnsimple-support/content/articles/getting-started-clickfunnels.md

 #### Renew by date

 This is the date your domain expires.
-It includes your domain’s [redemption period](/articles/what-happens-when-domain-expires/#redemption-period).
+It includes your domain's [redemption period](/articles/what-happens-when-domain-expires/#redemption-period).
 You'll own the domain until this date, even if you're not using it.

 To prevent the domain from going into the expiration process, we recommend [turning on auto-renewal](/articles/domain-auto-renewal/).
 This prevents the stress of forgetting to renew your domain.
 We begin the renewal process a month before the domain expires, ensuring everything is ready to go before your renewal date.